wazuh/wazuh-cloudformation/demo/README.md

 [![Documentation](https://img.shields.io/badge/docs-view-green.svg)](https://documentation.wazuh.com)
 [![Web](https://img.shields.io/badge/web-view-green.svg)](https://wazuh.com)

-This repository includes the template and scripts to set up an environment that includes:
+The template and scripts here set up an environment that includes:

 * A VPC with two subnets, one for Wazuh servers, and another for Elastic Stack
 * Wazuh managers cluster with two nodes, a master and a worker